phuchoang2603/sis-arxiv-vad-papers/content/papers/An Attribute-based Method for Video Anomaly Detection/index.md

 - Weakly Supervised
 - Semi Supervised
 github_link: https://github.com/talreiss/Accurate-Interpretable-VAD
-description: A simple attribute-based approach that represents each object by velocity and pose attributes, combining these with deep representations, and uses density estimation for anomaly scoring, achieving state-of-the-art performance.
+summary: A simple attribute-based approach that represents each object by velocity and pose attributes, combining these with deep representations, and uses density estimation for anomaly scoring, achieving state-of-the-art performance.